 The Company has access to funding wherein it may borrow cash at rates equivalent to comparable market prices directly from the Bank or indirectly through DBUSA.
 DBSI does not have any available committed lines of credit.

-As of January 31, 2023, \$972 million of borrowings are with affiliates.
-These borrowings are all unsecured in nature and include \$750 million of subordinated debt.
-As of January 31, 2023, the weighted average interest rate on these borrowings is 5.05%.
+As of January 31, 2024, \$2.446 billion of borrowings are with affiliates.
+These borrowings are unsecured in nature.
+As of January 31, 2024, the weighted average interest rate on these borrowings is 5.78%.